Louisville vs. Drake Predictions & Picks - Women's NCAA Tournament First Round

 Louisville Performance Insights

-- The Cardinals are outscoring opponents by 9.6 points per game with a +324 scoring differential overall.
-They put up 72.8 points per game (51st in college basketball) and give up 63.2 per outing (148th in college basketball).
+- The Cardinals average 72.8 points per game (51st in college basketball) while allowing 63.2 per contest (148th in college basketball).
+They have a +324 scoring differential overall and outscore opponents by 9.6 points per game.

-- In conference tilts, Louisville puts up fewer points per contest (69.9) than its overall average (72.8).
+- Louisville's offense has been worse in ACC games this year, tallying 69.9 points per contest, compared to its overall average of 72.8 PPG.

-- The Cardinals are scoring 77.2 points per game when playing at home.
-On the road, they are averaging 71.1 points per contest.
+- The Cardinals are putting up 77.2 points per game this year at home, which is 6.1 more points than they're averaging in away games (71.1).

-- The Cardinals have been racking up 68.5 points per contest in their last 10 times on the court, an average that's a little lower than the 72.8 they've scored over the course of the 2022-23 season.
+- The Cardinals have seen a decrease in scoring recently, putting up 68.5 points per game in their last 10 outings, 4.3 points fewer than the 72.8 they've scored this season.

 Drake Performance Insights

-- The Bulldogs' +422 scoring differential (outscoring opponents by 13.6 points per game) is a result of putting up 79.1 points per game (12th in college basketball) while giving up 65.5 per outing (208th in college basketball).
+- The Bulldogs' +422 scoring differential (outscoring opponents by 13.6 points per game) is a result of putting up 79.1 points per game (12th in college basketball) while allowing 65.5 per contest (208th in college basketball).

-- The Bulldogs have fared better offensively in their past 10 games, scoring 80 points per contest, 0.9 more than their season average of 79.1.
+- The Bulldogs are compiling 80 points per game over their last 10 games, compared to their season average of 79.1.

 © 2023 Data Skrive.
 All rights reserved.